Honors Transfer Program

 - Complete English 101 the first semester enrolled in the program (unless already completed).

-- Attend at least one workshop per semester.
+- Attend at least one transfer center workshop per semester.

 - Attend at least two college-sponsored university tours per semester.